 Released on August 10, 2001

-The continuing bawdy adventures of a group of friends reuniting after their first year of college.
+Plot: The continuing bawdy adventures of a group of friends reuniting after their first year of college.

 My thoughts: I typically hate these kind of movies.
 While I did enjoy the first three Pie movies, the direct-to-video films were okay at best.
 This is the best of the seven films.
 The soundtrack is great, there's some great nudity, and the film is overall, just outrageous.
 Can you name any other movie where a guy superglues his hand to his cock?